 According to ESRB, this game contains: Blood, Violence

 Sometimes great games have bad stories, and sometimes great stories accompany bad games.
 However, I have never seen this distinction become more acute than with Soul Reaver 2 for PlayStation 2, Crystal Dynamic's long awaited sequel (actually third in the Legacy Of Kain series) to their 1999 vampire epic.

 I think Matt did a great job pointing out the good versus the bad in Soul Reaver 2, so there's no need for me to elaborate on any of that.
 But I would like to expound one of his points—the balance between story and game, which is Soul Reaver 2's most glaring flaw.

 Max Payne is certainly not a first-person shooter, but there are several things that make it a rather "distanced" third person shooter.

-According to ESRB, this game contains: Animated Violence
+According to the ESRB, this game contains: Blood, Violence